-Appendix 6 - Spill Response - Acetic Acid
+Appendix 5.0 Spill Response - Acetic Acid

 Consider action only if safety permits!
 Avoid contact with acetic acid - it is a corrosive liquid!
 Eliminate ignition sources.
 Stop source if safe to do so.
+On Land Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with earth, sand or other barrier.
 Remove minor spills with universal sorbent.
 Remove large spills with pumps or vacuum equipment.
 Neutralization with lime or sodium bicarbonate can be tried.

-On Snow & Ice Block entry into waterways

-Do not flush into ditches or drainage systems.
+On Snow Block entry into waterways & Ice Do not flush into ditches or drainage systems.
 Contain spill by diking with snow or other barrier.
 Remove minor spills with universal sorbent.
 Remove large spills with pumps or vacuum equipment.
+Remove contaminated snow with shovels or mechanical equipment.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled acetic acid with pumps.
 Burning is not recommended.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried, if feasible.
 On Water Acetic acid sinks and mixes with water.
 Isolate/confine spill by damming or diversion.
 Water flushing can be tried to disperse acid.
 Neutralization with lime or sodium bicarbonate can also be tried.

-Storage & Transfer Store closed labelled containers in cool, ventilated areas away from incompatible materials, e.g., organics, finely divided metals and oxidizable materials.
+Storage Store closed labelled containers in cool, ventilated areas away from & Transfer incompatible materials, e.g., organics, finely divided metals and oxidizable materials.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 7 - Spill Response - Acetylene and Propane
+Appendix 6.0 Spill Response - Acetylene and Propane